Omegapy/My-Academics-Portfolio/README.md

 and experiences gained during my academic career.

 I am a student in Computer Science with a focus on AI.
-A high distinction honors graduate: AS in CS from Laramie County Community College (LCCC) – Dec.
+A high distinction honors graduate: AS in CS from Laramie County Community College (LCCC) â€“ Dec.
 2023
 A junior student at Colorado State University Global (CSU Global) pursuing a BS in CS (Expected Graduation: July 2025)